libmbd/libmbd/README.md

 pytest -v --durations=3 --pyargs pymbd
 ```

-If you don’t need the Fortran bindings in Pymbd, you can install it without the C extension, in which case `pymbd.fortran` becomes unimportable
+If you don’t need the Fortran bindings in Pymbd, you can install it without the C extension, in which case `pymbd.fortran` becomes unimportable:

 ```
-pip install pymbd --install-option="--no-ext"
+env LIBMBD_PREFIX= pip install pymbd
 ```

 ## Installing Libmbd